 Orange County has been on the cutting edge (if that’s what you can call it) of helping out folks who have made just one bad mistake.
 We call this cutting edge help “diversion”.
 And yes, I am guilty of stretching the term “cutting edge”, and I’m warning you now that this article may contain a few more cliched terms.

 Let’s start with the basics.
 Seminole County is careful not to call their new program “diversion”, because “diversion” means “dismissal”.
-So, its not a diversion program.
-Sorry.
+So, it is not a diversion program.
 But, Seminole’s First Time DUI Offender Program does accomplish lots of positive things–it just doesn’t go all the way to dismissal.

-I know what you’re thinking, because every person charged with first time driving under the influence is thinking the same thing: “What’s going to happen to me?”
+I know what you’re thinking because every person charged with first time driving under the influence is thinking the same thing: “What’s going to happen to me?”
 Well, I’ll tell you.
-In Orange County, if you’re a DUI first offender, what may happen to you is that your case “may” get dismissed.
+In Orange County, if you’re a DUI first offender, your case “may” get dismissed.
 Thrown out.
 Gone.
-If, and only if, you can make it into their diversion program.
+Sure, it will take lots of work on your part, and your attorney’s part, but dismissal thru diversion is a very real possibility.

 In Seminole County, the answer to the question “What’s going to happen to me on my first time DUI?” is not so simple.

 Seminole County isn’t going to drop your case, as would happen with Orange County’s diversion.
 But, Seminole County will drop the DUI charge down to something lesser, called an Alcohol Related Reckless Driving.
 This is a beautiful thing.
-As a bonus, you will not be convicted of this lesser charge–meaning, you’ll receive a withhold of adjudication.
+Its not the most beautiful thing ever, but its still a beautiful thing.
+As a bonus, you will not be convicted of this lesser reckless driving charge–meaning, you’ll receive a withhold of adjudication.
 Meaning, this case can be erased later (we call this “sealing”, and its a story for another day).

-Now, entering into Seminole’s DUI Program requires jumping thru several hoops before they’ll even consider you for the program.
-The reasoning behind this is simple: the prosecutors want to be sure that you’re serious about completing their program successfully.
+Now, entering Seminole’s DUI Program requires jumping thru several hoops before they’ll even consider you officially in the program.
+You’ll need to prove yourself.
+The reasoning behind this is simple: the prosecutors want to be sure that you’re serious about completing their program.
 To that end, before they accept you, you must do three things:

 (1) enroll in the DUI School (completing it would be even better, but you’re only required to enroll in it)